Last updated: May 29, 2023

 Manitoba Start provides central registration services and Needs and Assets Assessment and Referral Services (NAARS) for all newcomers arriving to facilitate awareness of settlement supports, linking to language training, the workforce and longer-term settlement needs.

-- Click here to learn how to get the Arrival Advisor App in Ukrainian
+• Click here to learn how to get the Welcome to Canada App in Ukrainian

 Settlement agencies offer free services to newcomers in Manitoba, to support them in their settlement and integration process.
 To find a service provider near you, you can:

-- Click here to find free IRCC-funded newcomer services near you (website maintained by IRCC)
+• Click here to find free IRCC-funded newcomer services near you

 Mental Health resources